Ray Cummins: Club

 Once again back-to-back championship titles eluded the Rockies, however, they qualified for the county final in 1975.
 The game against Glen Rovers was expected to be an exciting affair, however, the expectation was not fulfilled.
 The half-back line of Frank Cummins, John Horgan and Dermot McCurtain closed down the Glen attack and contributed greatly to the 4-11 to 0-10 victory.
 It was Cummins's fourth winners' medal at county level.
 The subsequent provincial decider saw Mount Sion provided the opposition, however, Blackrock were in impressive form.
-Cummins scored 3-3 and collected a second winners' medal as Blackrock powered to an 8-12 to 3-8 victoryn.
+Cummins scored 3-3 and collected a second winners' medal as Blackrock powered to an 8-12 to 3-8 victory.
 Blackrock entered the All-Ireland final on 14 March 1976 and got off to a great start as Éamonn O'Donoghue scored a goal inside the first minute.
 A goal from a Pat Moylan penalty in the 16th minute gave Blackrock a lead of 2-1 with James Stephens yet to score.
 The Village then made a vital switch as Joe Hennessy was moved from right wing-forward to right wing-back.
-By half time James Stephens had cut the lead to five points as they trailed by 2-2 to 0-3.
-James Stephens were transformed in the second half with their full-back and half-back lines repelling the Blackrock attack.
+By halftime James Stephens had cut the lead to five points as they trailed by 2-2 to 0-3.
+James Stephens was transformed in the second half with their full-back and half-back lines repelling the Blackrock attack.
 A draw looked likely as the game entered the final stage, however, a last minute Mick Leahy goal put the game beyond doubt as James Stephens claimed a 2-10 to 2-4 victory.